pnnnnnnn/Uni-PrevPredMap/README.md

 ## Acknowledgements

-PrevPredMap is based on [MapTRv2](https://github.com/hustvl/MapTR/tree/maptrv2) and [mmdetection3d](https://github.com/open-mmlab/mmdetection3d).
+Uni-PrevPredMap is based on [MapTRv2](https://github.com/hustvl/MapTR/tree/maptrv2) and [mmdetection3d](https://github.com/open-mmlab/mmdetection3d).
 It is also greatly inspired by the following outstanding contributions to the open-source community: [HRMapNet](https://github.com/HXMap/HRMapNet), [GroupDETR](https://github.com/Atten4Vis/GroupDETR), [BEVFormer](https://github.com/fundamentalvision/BEVFormer), [GKT](https://github.com/hustvl/GKT).

 ## Citation
 If you find Uni-PrevPredMap is useful in your research or applications, please consider giving us a star 🌟 and citing it by the following BibTeX entry.